sandialabs/Tines/src/markdown/eigensolver.md

-# Eigen Solver
+# Eigensolver

-A batched eigen solver is developed in TINES.
+A batched eigensolver is developed in TINES.
 We implemented the standard Francis double shifting algorithm using for unsymmetric real matrices that ranges from 10 to 1k.
 The code uses Kokkos team parallelism (a group of threads) for solving a single instance of the eigen problem where the batch parallelism is implemented with Kokkos parallel-for.

 The standard eigenvalue problem is described
 $$
 A v = \lambda v
 $$
-where $A$ is a matrix and the $\lambda$ and $v$ are corresponding eigen values and vectors.
-The QR algorithm is simple that it repeats 1) decompose $A = QR$ and 2) update $A = RQ$.
+where $A$ is a matrix and the $\lambda$ and $v$ are corresponding eigenvalues and eigenvectors.
+The QR algorithm proceeds as follows: (1) decompose $A = QR$ and (2) update $A = RQ$.
 To reduce the computational cost of the QR factorization, the QR algorithm can be improved using the Hessenberg reduction where the Householder transformation is applied to nonzero part of the Hessenberg form.
-To accelerate the convergence of eigen values, shifted matrix $A-\sigma I$ is used.
-The famous Francis QR algorithm consists of three phases: 1) reduction to Hessenberg form, 2) Schur decomposition using the double shifted QR iterations, and 3) solve for eigen vectors.
-As LAPACK is available for CPU platforms where the batch parallelism is implemented with OpenMP parallel-for, we focus on the GPU team-parallel implementation of the batch-parallel eigen solver.
+To accelerate the convergence of eigenvalues, the shifted form of matrix $A$ is used, $A-\sigma I$.
+The Francis QR algorithm consists of three phases: (1) reduction to Hessenberg form, (2) Schur decomposition using the double shifted QR iterations, and (3) solve for eigenvectors.
+As LAPACK is available for CPU platforms where the batch parallelism is implemented with OpenMP parallel-for, we focus on the GPU team-parallel implementation of the batch-parallel eigensolver.

 **Reduction to Upper Hessenberg Form**

-We perform a reduction to upper Hessenberg form by applying successive Householder transformation to a mtraix $A$ from both sides such that
+We perform a reduction to upper Hessenberg form by applying successive Householder transformation to a matrix $A$ from both sides such that
 $$
 A = Q H Q^T
 $$
-where $A$ is a $n\times n$ real matrix and $Q$ is an orthogonal matrix, and $H$ is upper Hessenberg form.
+where $A$ is a $n\times n$ real matrix, $Q$ is an orthogonal matrix, and $H$ is upper Hessenberg form.
 The orthogonal matrix is represented as a product of Householder transformations
 $$
 Q = H(0) H(1)...
 H(n-3)
 $$
 where $H(i) = I - \tau v v^T$ representing a Householder transformation that annihilates column entries of $(i+2:n,i)$.
-A basic algorithm described in the following pseudo code.
+This algorithm is described in the following pseudo code.
 ```
 /// [in/out] A - input matrix; upper Hessenberg form on exit
 /// [out] Q - orthogonal matrix Q = H(0) H(1) ...
 H(n-3)